vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere-nsxt.md

     ![Kubernetes Network page for management cluster](img/tko-on-vsphere-nsxt/49-mgmt-cluster-9.png)

 1. (Optional) Specify identity management with OIDC or LDAP.
-For the purpose of this document, identity management integration has been disabled.
+For the purpose of this document, identity management integration is deactivated.

     If you would like to enable Identity Management, see **Enable and Configure Identity Management During Management Cluster Deployment** section in the Tanzu Kubernetes Grid Integration with Pinniped Deployment Guide.